Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Chiral dark sector

 \subsection{Dark matter models}

 There are three possible scenarios: the fermions can have either a Dirac mass term, a Majorana mass term, or both.
 These massive fermions are candidates for dark matter, while the other massless fermions behave as dark radiation.
-As we will see, because of $\Delta N_{\rm eff}$ constraint, the number of the massless fermions are limited, and the two component dark matter may be strongly preferred.
+As we will see, because of the $\Delta N_{\rm eff}$ constraint, the number of the massless fermions is limited, and two-component dark matter may be strongly preferred.

 \paragraph{Dirac Dark Matter} A Dirac mass term emerges from the coupling: